Juneau-class cruiser: Redesign

-The Atlanta-class cruisers increased wartime complement and armament; and loss of Atlanta and Juneau (here referring to the Juneau of the Atlanta-class, not to be confused with the lead ship of the Juneau-class) revealed weaknesses in their stability and hull integrity of the ships which was addressed in a 1942 redesign at the same time as the modified Cleveland-class cruiser, the Fargo-class cruiser.
-The ships had the same main armament as Oakland, but the bridge and superstructure were redesigned to remove weight and increase visibility, and the reduction in weight allowed increased antiaircraft guns to be added with increased stability.
+The Atlanta-class cruisers increased wartime complement and armament; and the loss of Atlanta and Juneau (here referring to the Juneau of the Atlanta-class, not to be confused with the lead ship of the Juneau-class) revealed weaknesses in their stability and hull integrity of the ships which was addressed in a 1942 redesign at the same time as the modified Cleveland-class cruiser, the Fargo-class cruiser.
+The ships had the same main armament as Oakland, but the bridge and superstructure were redesigned to remove weight and increase visibility, and the reduction in weight allowed increased antiaircraft guns to be added; however, the weight of this additional armament negated the redesign's weight saving and stability goals even prior to launch.
 Watertight integrity was improved by removing doors on the lowest decks of the ship between bulkheads.
 In addition, all the anti-submarine armament was removed, along with the torpedo battery.

 Specifications

 The main gun battery of the Juneau class was composed of six dual 5-inch/38 caliber (127 mm) gun mounts (twelve 5-inch guns).
 The class was designed with a secondary anti-aircraft armament of thirty-two 40 mm anti-aircraft guns, and sixteen 20 mm rapid-fire anti-aircraft cannon with high-explosive shells.
-After the war, the ships were planned to convert to a 3 in secondary armament to replace the 40 mm guns, but only Juneau was converted.
+After the war, the ships were planned under project SCB 74D to convert to a 3 in secondary armament to replace the 40 mm guns, but only Juneau was converted.

 The class was powered by the same equipment as the Atlanta class: four 665 psi boilers, connected to two geared steam turbines producing 75000 hp, and the ships could maintain a top speed of 33.6 kn.
 On trial Juneau made 32.48 kn at 78,985 shp.
 The ships of the Juneau class had the same armor as the Atlanta class: a maximum of 3.75 in on their sides, with the 5-inch gun mounts being protected by 1.25 in and the conning tower by 2.5 in.
 The ships were originally designed for 47 officers and 695 men.